chrisohaver/conditional/README.md

 * `view` **EXPRESSION** - CoreDNS will not route incoming queries to the enclosing server block if any **EXPRESSION** evaluates to false.
 See the **Expressions** section for available variables and functions.
+  Note metadata variables are not supported in view expressions.

 ### CoreDNS Advanced Routing - Example